 How to get there

 The BayArena is right next to the junction of Leverkusen, where motorways A1 and A3 cross each other.
 No matter from which direction you come, the stadium is easy to find.
 Take the A3 in the direction of Frankfurt and take exit 24 (Leverkusen).
 From there, follow the sign in direction of the stadium or to one of the car parks.
 From there, take the shuttle buses to the stadium.
-The Parkplatz unter Stelzenbrücke at the Marienburger Straße is in walking distance of the BayArena.
+The Parkplatz unter Stelzenbrücke at the Marienburger Straße is within walking distance of the BayArena.

 Images: Shutterstock, BSR Agency